-Economics of Immigration is a four-week, three-credit course in which students learn opportunity cost for immigrants, the effects of the flow of money, and the loss of labor and human capital on economic growth.
-Participants are on campus for three weeks and then in Tijuana, Mexico, for one week.
+The Economics of Immigration is a three-credit spring semester course in which students learn about the opportunity cost for immigrants, the effects of the flow of money, and the loss of labor and human capital on economic growth.
+Participants meet on campus once a week during spring semester and then travel to Tijuana, Mexico, over spring break.
 Tijuana is a city of immigrants from all over Mexico and other parts of Latin America, and students will have many opportunities to view immigration issues from various perspectives and apply economic principles they learned in the classroom.
 Students will help build houses, hear the stories of people in transition, and gain a better understanding of economic choices being faced by individuals, households, communities and nations.

 Students can participate in a variety of internships in the private sector, state agencies and federal organizations.
 In previous years, students have interned with companies such as Progressive Insurance and the Los Angeles Angels.
 The economics department and Ohio State alumni help students also make connections with prospective employers in order to strengthen job placement and build a network of friends who support undergraduate education and training.